primislas/eu4-svg-map/docs/pages/name-placement.md

 * Names lie on a parabolic path.
 A good reason for limiting curvature to parabola is that names lying on more complex curves simply aren't very readable.
 Additionally, parabolas suffice for the vast majority of names to look nice.
+Finally, parabolic fitting is relatively quick and inexpensive resource-wise.
 * Names should be placed geometrically centrally.
 The practical consequence is that you can't use, say, province centers to approximate the name curve, as provinces are not evenly distributed.
 It is